PrathamAnalytics/Project-British-Airways-Customer-Review/README.md

 # British Airways Review Project

 ## Overview
-The British Airways Review Project provides a comprehensive analysis of various factors influencing British Airways' performance, reputation, and customer feedback.
-This project leverages Tableau to visualize data, uncover patterns, and facilitate insights that can help inform strategic decisions for the airline.
-Each dashboard and worksheet in this project explores different dimensions, such as aircraft details, geographical data, monthly trends, and an overarching summary.
+This Tableau project provides a visual analysis of key factors impacting British Airways' performance and customer experience.
+It includes dashboards focused on aircraft utilization, geographical reach, monthly trends, and an overall summary, offering insights to support informed decision-making.

 ## Key Objectives
 - **Aircraft Analysis**: To assess the distribution and utilization of British Airways' aircraft across different routes, identifying factors impacting operational efficiency.